GuowenLi-PhD/multi-building-resilient-control/connected_AB/README.md

 ## Overview

-This framework implements a **three-layer hierarchical Model Predictive Control (MPC)** system for coordinating multiple buildings to achieve cyber-resilience and grid-interactive operation.
+This framework implements a **two-layer hierarchical Model Predictive Control (MPC)** system for coordinating multiple buildings to achieve cyber-resilience and grid-interactive operation.

 ### System Architecture
 ```text